 1 Technical advice from CBD Administrator

-Technical advice from the CBD Administrator always takes precedence if there is any conflict with any other provision of these Rules.
+Technical advice from the CBD Administrator always takes precedence if there is any conflict with any other provision of these Rules or a Ruling.
 If there is a conflict between different technical advices, the most recent advice takes precedence.